 Winter Downhill Equipment Policy

 Crystal Mountain Resort reviews our equipment policy periodically and this policy is in effect as of February 2023.
-You are responsible for obeying the Michigan Skier Safety Act regardless of the equipment you chose to use.
-Our lifts and trails are designed for use by guests on a wide variety of skiing and riding equipment incorporating and array of different binding systems that must be attached to at least one foot or the lower torso.
+You are responsible for obeying the Michigan Ski Area Safety Act regardless of the equipment you chose to use.
+Our lifts and trails are designed for use by guests on a wide variety of skiing and riding equipment incorporating an array of different binding systems that must be attached to at least one foot or the lower torso.
 Each guest shall have a device on their skiing and riding equipment that is capable of restraining or stopping it in the event the equipment becomes detached from the user.
 The Director of Risk and Resort Safety or The Mountain Managers retain the right to prohibit any type of equipment at their discretion.